-You can access your SharePoint Online site on a mobile device and enjoy the same productivity and collaboration benefits of your site, even when you are away from the office.
-Accessing the SharePoint Online site on a mobile device gives the flexibility of being able to access information on sites from anywhere, so that you can collaborate with colleagues, access shared documents, view updated site content, and otherwise stay connected with your work.
+You can access your SharePoint Online site on an internet-connected mobile phone or tablet.
+By accessing the site on a mobile device, you have the flexibility to access information on sites, collaborate with colleagues, access shared documents, view updated site content, and otherwise stay connected with your work.

 In this article

 Open a site on a mobile device

 The sign-in experience varies depending on the kind of authentication enabled for the sign-in domain.
 For more information about the sign-in experience, see Sign-in experience in this article.